 If you grew up watching Life Goes On, like I did, you probably remember Corky, a boy with Down syndrome.
 Chris Burke, who also has Down syndrome, played this character.

 When Burke was born, his parents were told to put him in an institution.
 Instead, they raised him themselves, nurturing his gifts and encouraging his dream of becoming an actor.

 After his first professional role in the made-for-TV movie Desperate, ABC executives were so blown away by his performance, they created Life Goes On with Corky as the starring role.
 But Burke’s success didn’t end there.
 He’s since appeared on many films, miniseries, and TV shows.
 He even played Taylor in Touched by an Angel and co-starred in the movie Jonathan: The Boy Nobody Wanted.

 Burke’s success opened the door for other entertainers with Down syndrome.
 They include Lauren Potter (Glee), Jamie Brewer (American Horror Story), and Luke Zimmerman (The Secret Life of an American Teenager).

 People with Down syndrome have also made their mark on the art world.
 Painter Bernadette Resha has been interviewed on NBC, PBS, and Prime Time Country, her work displayed in galleries across the country.

 Canadian Jane Cameron’s designs were developed into tapestries commissioned by Mirabel Airport, Reader’s Digest Canada, and the office of the Prime Minister.

+I hope you’ve enjoyed these short bios of some big dreamers with Down syndrome!
 Do you know someone special with Down syndrome?
-Share in the comments below.
+Share in the comments below!